Embryonic Versus Adult Stem Cells? It’s Really No Contest.

 There is considerable controversy surrounding embryonic stem cells research (ESCR) because a living human embryo is killed in the process of harvesting the cells.
 In contrast, adult stem cells can be harvested without a loss of life, and they are readily available from bone marrow, skin, fat, umbilical cord blood and other sources.

 In the fall of 2001, President Bush decided to allow federal funding of ESCR in a very limited way.
 Only those stem cell lines harvested from living embryos prior to his decision are eligible for tax-dollar funding.
-Here is a list of known qualified lines, reflecting location and number of lines existing.

 President Bush then created the Presidential Council on Bioethics to oversee the ESCR debate and chose Dr. Leon Kass to chair the council.
 Dr. Kass has: